Gravitate-Health/lens-selector-MVP2/README.md

 ## Known issues and limitations

-It only recognises ePIs anotated with the \<span class=""> method and the clasess mentioned in the table above.
+It only recognises ePIs anotated with the \<span class=" "> method and the classes mentioned in the table above.

 ---
 ## Getting help

-Open an issue if any bug isdetected
+Open an issue if any bug is detected

 ---
 ## Contributing